sighupio/fury-getting-started/fury-on-eks/README.md

 [Grafana](https://github.com/grafana/grafana) is an open-source platform for monitoring and observability.
 Grafana allows you to query, visualize, alert, and understand your metrics.

-Navigate to <http://grafana.internal.demo.example.dev> or click the Grafana icon from Forecastle.
+Navigate to <https://grafana.internal.demo.example.dev> or click the Grafana icon from Forecastle.

 #### Discover the logs

-TODO
+Navigate to grafana, and:

+1. Click on explore
+2. Select Loki datasource
+3. Run your query!

+This is what you should see:

+![Grafana Logs][grafana-screenshot-logs]

 #### Discover dashboards